bzuev/eslint-fsd-plugin/README.md

 }
 ```

-Then configure the rules you want to use under the rules section.
+Then, enable the desired rules in the `rules` section:

 ```json
 {